Hearsay in United States law: 1. Prior statement of a witness

 For these circumstances to apply, a witness (the "declarant") must be presently testifying in the proceeding and available for cross-examination.

 If the prior statement is inconsistent with the current statement, the prior statement may be used both for impeachment (to prove the witness is lying) and substantively (for the truth of what the first statement asserts).
 Similarly, prior consistent statements being used to rebut an attack on the declarant's credibility, e.g. that the declarant is lying or biased, can be used for rehabilitation and substantively.
 The drafters of this section of the rules "felt that the jury should not be required to do mental gymnastics here—the jurors should not be asked to separate credibility use from substantive use."

 The identification exemption applies, for example, where a witness previously identified someone but cannot remember that identification while testifying during trial.
 In United States Supreme Court Case United States v.
 Owens, 484 U.S. 554 (1988), the Court held a victim's previous identification of the defendant as his assailant was admissible under Federal Rule of Evidence 801(d)(1)(c), despite memory problems like being unable to remember seeing his attacker.
 The rationale of this rule is that prior identifications are more reliable because they happened closer in time to the event than to the court proceeding, and thus are more likely to be accurate than an identification (or lack thereof) in court.

 2. Opposing party's statement

 Any statement made by one party is admissible as non-hearsay if offered by their opposing party.
 In civil cases, the plaintiff can introduce all statements made by the defense, and the defense can enter all statements made by the plaintiff into evidence.

 The Rules list five circumstances in which an opposing party's statement is admissible as non-hearsay:

-The statement is offered against an opposing party and:

-(A) was made by the party in an individual or representative capacity;

-(B) is one the party manifested that it adopted or believed to be true;

-(C) was made by a person whom the party authorized to make a statement on the subject;